Reduce Ear Wax: The Do’s and Don’ts

 When Regular Monitoring Helps

-Some individuals naturally produce more ear wax or have anatomical features that promote buildup.
+Some people naturally produce more ear wax or have anatomical features that promote buildup.
 If you fall into this category, schedule periodic professional cleanings every six to twelve months.
 Preventive visits prove easier and more comfortable than emergency interventions.

-Next Steps in How to Reduce Ear Wax
+Common Questions About How to Reduce Ear Wax